 This will encourage your kid to train harder.

 Parents can develop new interests and hobbies when they participate in their children’s soccer programs.

 Good quality soccer equipment is relatively cheaper compared to other sports and can be bought from any sports shop.

 If you are a goalkeeper you will need gloves to protect your hands.
 All these combined you might be looking at spending $150 at a minimum.

 Please check my 10 Best Soccer Cleats For Kids Review

 21. Can Be Played In The Backyard Or Park

-One advantage of soccer is that does not need special playing field or court to play it.
+One advantage of soccer is that it does not need a special playing field or court to play it.
 You can play in your backyard, or at the park or at the beach with your whole family.

 Actually, playing in a small space improves your ball-handling skills.
 Even professional teams sometimes practice or train in small spaces.

 So, do not worry about space too much, just roll the ball around with your kids.